Be an Apprentice

-An apprenticeship is a job with training.
+An apprenticeship is a full time job with training.
 A blend of ‘on’ and ‘off’ the job training that provides individuals with the skills they need for their chosen career, while earning a wage.

 Apprenticeships are available across all industry sectors and are an excellent way of gaining nationally recognised qualifications whilst working and gaining real workplace experience.

 Apprenticeship Vacancies will be advertised on the National Apprenticeship Service vacancies website and our own college website.

 anyone living in England, over the age of 16 (who has completed year 11 at Secondary School) and who wants to work in a full time job whilst gaining qualifications, can apply for an apprenticeship.

 There is no upper age limit for starting an apprenticeship.

 There are two types of apprenticeship programmes, frameworks and standards.
 Each type is made up of different components.
 For a framework these are:

 Knowledge based qualification